 The employment outlook is positive for students with a B.A. in Fashion Design.
 Designers are always needed in the mass market for everyday wear.
 Now more than ever, due to the evolving world of fabric technology, fashion designers are needed to keep up with the demand for fashion and accessories made from new, alternative fabrics.

 Fashion Design majors take their education in many directions, with most graduates moving directly into full-time entry-level positions.
 In addition to opportunities at corporate offices and with independent designers, opportunities are available with internet-based companies and design firms.
 Recent graduates have worked in the areas of technical design, product development, pattern making, and merchandising.
 Students have also used the Fashion Design degree to transition into careers in costume design, wardrobe management, journalism, public relations, sales, and other related fields.

-The Innovators Guide provides job outlooks for a variety of creative and design professionals.
 The Occupational Outlook Handbook from the Bureau of Labor Statistics offers career information about hundreds of occupations, including those in the art and design fields.

 Want to see where your fellow majors go right after graduating from IU?
 Check out the Walter Center’s First Destinations survey!